 In the northern hemisphere, many birds migrate south during the winter months when the weather becomes too cold for them to survive in their northern habitats.
 Once spring arrives, the birds return to their homes.

 Song birds often migrate in swarms, while larger birds, such as geese, migrate in formation.
 Many times this migration takes the form of the letter V. The reason these birds prefer to fly in a V shape has puzzled researchers for many years.
 There are two general theories to explain the V-shaped phenomenon.

 The most accepted theory is that the formation of a flock influences aerodynamics.
 That means the birds take this formation because it makes it easier for them to fly.
 As the birds flap their wings, the air flowing off their wingtips gives birds in the back of the V an extra lift.
 This reduces the amount of energy the birds need to fly.
 That’s pretty helpful, considering how far these birds fly.

-The second theory suggests flying in a V offers each bird an unimpaired line of sight as the flock flies through the air.
+The second theory suggests flying in a V offers each bird an unimpaired line of sight for each bird as the flock flies through the air.
 This makes it easier for the birds to keep track of each member of the flock.
 Groups of fighter pilots often arrange their planes in V formation for the same reason.